 Experienced Attorneys Handling Third-Party Claims

-The attorneys at Auger and Auger have over 25 years of experience dealing with Charlotte workers’ compensation claims as well as Charlotte third-party automobile accident claims.
+The attorneys at Auger and Auger Accident and Injury Lawyers have over 25 years of experience dealing with Charlotte workers’ compensation claims as well as Charlotte third-party automobile accident claims.
 If you or someone you know has been injured in a work-related accident, you may call us for a free and confidential consultation to learn your rights under both areas of law.